Authoritative Bias of Maps (Updated 2025)

 3. Map Scale

-4. Aggregation
+4. Levels of Aggregation

-5. Type of Map
+5. Types of Map

 Be it reference or thematic maps, cartographers still must make decisions on what to show, omit, or emphases.